PanosKatsaras/react-news-app/README.md

 Bash:
 npm run dev

-Open http://localhost:5173 to view it in the browser.

 A minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: